-The VCO core in the ADF5355 consists of four separate VCOs, each of which uses 256 overlapping bands, which allows the device to cover a wide frequency range without large VCO sensitivity ($K{\rm v}$) and without resultant poor phase noise and spurious performance.
+The VCO core in the ADF4355-2 consists of four separate VCOs, each of which uses 256 overlapping bands, which allows covering a wide frequency range without a large VCO sensitivity (K_V) and without resultant poor phase noise and spurious performance.

-The correct VCO and band are chosen automatically by the VCO and band select logic whenever Register 0 is updated and automatic calibration is enabled.
+The correct VCO and band are chosen automatically by the VCO and band select logic when Register 0 is updated and auto-calibration is enabled.
 The VCO V{TUNE} is disconnected from the output of the loop filter and is connected to an internal reference voltage.